EM's for the Homestead

 EM'S TO KEEP WATER TANKS FRESH AND HEALTHY

-We add a couple of cups each of molasses and EM's to our 100 gallon water tanks daily.
+We add approximately 2 c. molasses and 1 qt AEM's to our 100 gallon water tanks daily (in the wintertime, the molasses is skipped, but it's necessary in the summer to keep the brew from going bad).
 We usually don't let the tanks get empty, and never have to clean them.
 This keeps bugs from breeding in the tanks and the animals love it.
 Their coats are soft and they are less bugged by flies and ticks.
 Their manure becomes healthier for the pastures.
+You may find that you can reduce or eliminate chemical wormers through the use of EM's, proper pasture management and nutrition (i.e., Real Salt or ocean minerals, good organic hay and Diotamceous Earth).

 EM'S TO KEEP THE CHICKEN HOUSE CLEAN